levimcg/recipes/README.md

 recipes
 =======

-A collections of some of my favorite recipes as well as some new ones I'm just trying out.
+A collection of some of my favorite recipes, as well as some new ones I'm just trying out.